UCL/ba-ebdp-toolkit/README.md

 ## Development

-Project configuration is managed using a `pyproject.toml` file. [`pdm`](https://github.com/pdm-project/pdm) is suggested for installation and management of the packages and related upgrades.
-For example: `pdm install` will install packages listed in the `pyproject.toml` file and creates a self-contained development environment in a `.venv` folder.
+Project configuration is managed using a `pyproject.toml` file.
+For development purposes: `uv` is used for installation and management of the packages and related upgrades.
+For example: `uv sync` will install packages listed in the `pyproject.toml` file and creates a self-contained development environment in a `.venv` folder.

 ## Data Loading